Number of Parametrization of Discrete-Time Systems without Unit-Delay Element: Single-Input Single-Output Case

 In this paper, Integral Proportional (I-P) controller is employed for superheated steam temperature control system.
 The Ziegler-Nichols (Z-N) method is used for the tuning of I-P controller.
 The performance analysis of Z-N based I-P controller is assessed on superheated steam system of 500-MW boiler.
 The comparison of transient response parameters such as rise time, settling time, and overshoot is made with Z-N based Proportional Integral (PI) controller.
 It is observed from the results that Z-N based I-P controller completely eliminates the overshoot in the output response.

 This paper presents the iterative schemes based on Least square, Hierarchical Least Square and Stochastic Approximation Gradient method for the Identification of Wiener model with parametric structure.
 A gradient method is presented for the parameter estimation of wiener model with noise conditions based on the stochastic approximation.
 Simulation results are presented for the Wiener model structure with different static non-linear elements in the presence of colored noise to show the comparative analysis of the iterative methods.
 The stochastic gradient method shows improvement in the estimation performance and provides fast convergence of the parameters estimates.

-This paper presents and discusses the application of the object-oriented modelling software SIMSCAPE to hydraulic systems, with particular reference to multivariable PID control.
+This paper presents and discusses the application of the object-oriented modelling software SIMSCAPE to hydraulic systems, with particular reference to multivariable proportional-integral-derivative (PID) control.
 As a result, a particular modelling approach of a double cylinder-piston coupled system is proposed and motivated, and the SIMULINK based PID tuning tool has also been used to select the proper controller parameters.
-The paper demonstrates the usefulness of the object-oriented approach when both physical modelling and control is tackled.
+The paper demonstrates the usefulness of the object-oriented approach when both physical modelling and control are tackled.

 Transformation of Periodic Fuzzy Membership Function to Discrete Polygon on Circular Polar Coordinates